 Portfolio agility.
-In most large organizations, the model of resources allocation is usually strongly established as a bottom-up process: employees detect the opportunities, middle management support the most promising projects and the senior management approve those proposals that come from the most reliable collaborators.
+In most large organizations, the model of resources allocation is usually strongly established as a bottom-up process: employees detect the opportunities, middle management supports the most promising projects and the senior management approves those proposals that come from the most reliable collaborators.

 Under this model, processes are generally slower and the incentives generated are counterproductive –it is hard to think of a middle manager recommending that a project be killed since it could damage his or her reputation or even risk other people’s jobs.

 Portfolio agility is precisely the ability to quickly mobilize resources (money, talent and management focus) from the less attractive business areas to the most attractive ones.

 Operational agility.
 It refers to the organization’s ability to seize the opportunities that appear inside the established business model, more effectively and quickly than its competitors.
 In order to do this, decisions need to be taken at the lowest possible level, by the right people and with adequate information and tools.

 Each company is unique, and there are no general recipes that can be applied to every company in the same way.
 However, there are some practices that can help us think how agility works in different types of companies.

 At Tandem, we have developed a model of Organization Efficiency that helps diagnose the situation of each company, and identify its main leverage points that could contribute to gaining more agility.

 As a general overview, here are five specific practices a company can put into action:

 - Having a clear understanding of the key decisions that add differential value.
 The first step is to establish a dialogue between the key members of the organization to determine which decisions are of utmost importance and will provide a competitive advantage when taken in an agile and reliable way.